Davide-Zamboni/CSI_Complete_Guide/README.md

 - Upload the RT-AC86U_386.10_0_cferom_ubi.w file
 - Enable SSH
 ### Easy Way
 This is an easy method to have all set up using precompiled files.
-If you have any problem is raccomended to proceed with the manual way.
+If you have any problem is recommended to proceed  the manual way.
 - Download and extract precompiled files from the Rx folder.
 - Copy the contents to the `/jffs/` partition of your router: `scp ./Rx/* admin@<routers-ip>:/jffs/`
 - Make `nexutil`, `makecsiparams`, and `tcpdump` executable: `ssh admin@<routers-ip> "/bin/chmod +x /jffs/nexutil /jffs/mcp /jffs/tcpdump "`